Winner of the 2nd prize in the Sunday Times Watercolour Competition

+Landscape paintings for me are spaces that can free the imagination.
 It is important for me to paint in the landscape itself.
-Being in one spot over a day, I'm immediately aware of how much change happens in the weather, the wildlife, nothing is still for very long, and I get absorbed by the changing moods of the landscape.
+I'm constantly aware of how much change happens, nothing is still for very long, and I get absorbed by the changing moods of the landscape.

 Painting in all weathers can be challenging.
-Working through a storm with rain drops bouncing off the wet paper is a risky way to make a painting.
+Working through a storm with rain drops bouncing off the wet canvas is a risky way to make a painting.
 However these unplanned surprises can add so much to a piece, so I persevere.

 At the end of it all I hope to have paintings and drawings that stimulate.
 I am particularly attracted to the relationship between water and the sky, the movement of water and the way it reflects light is a constant inspiration.